Alex-Skp/Case-Study-Regression/README.md

 # Case Study: Regression

 ## Introduction:
-This is the mid bootcamp project for Ironhack, developed by Alexandre Sommerkamp.
+This is the mid bootcamp project for Ironhack, by Alexandre Sommerkamp.

 **Background:**
 You are working as an analyst for a real estate company.
 Your company wants to build a machine learning model to predict the selling prices of houses based on a variety of features on which the value of the house is evaluated.